chandruxp/evrythng-js-sdk/README.md

         "AWSSecretKey": "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa"
     }

-Of course, you need to replace these fake keys with the real ones.
+Of course, you need to replace these fake keys with your own ones.
-Ask the Ops person.
+You need to ask the ops person, as every developer needs to have **their own keys**.

 After that, you are ready for deployment.